ECW: Extreme Music

 ECW: Extreme Music is a compilation album of songs related to Extreme Championship Wrestling during the late 1990s.
 The album was released in 1998 through CMC International.
 The executive producer was Bob Chiappardi of Concrete Marketing.
-Rights to the entire album are owned by the WWE since 2003.

 All songs were performed by professional musicians.
 Additionally, many of the songs were covers.

-The wrestler on the album cover was The Sandman.
+The album cover features professional wrestler James Fullington, known by his ring name, The Sandman.
 Each track also had a short introduction in the CD booklet by a different selected wrestler, some who had the tracks specially selected for them.